 - something you are, such as from your biometric data.

-All ADOs must enable 2FA using a ‘Temporary One-Time Password (TOTP) app such as Google authenticator (Android and iOS) or Microsoft authenticator (Android or iOS) for example.
+All ADOs must enable 2FA using a ‘Temporary One-Time Password (TOTP) app such as Google authenticator (Android and iOS), Microsoft authenticator (Android or iOS) or Authy for example.
 A 30 day grace period is provided to users to implement this requirement.

 Anti-Doping Organizations managing athlete accounts can choose whether or not to impose this requirement on athlete users.
 WADA recommends requiring this feature of athletes with the requisite support necessary.
 Athletes may use 2FA either via TOTP or using SMS on their mobile devices.
 Should your organization not impose 2FA on athlete accounts, athletes will be able to disable this feature.